ayoblvck/CRUD-task/DOCUMENTATION.md

 ## Limitations

 - Currently, there is no authentication implemented for these endpoints.
 Thes can be implemented if needed, for instance, in production use
+- Getting person by name is case sensitive

 ## Setting up and running MyAPI locally